 Where to find the economic calendar

 We have our very own economic calendar Forex in the link provided.
 On that page, you will find the upcoming news announcements that are going to be announced next.
-The news will be tabulated in a page such as the one in the snippet below:
+The news will be tabulated on a page such as the one in the snippet below:

 Interpreting data from the economic calendar

-As you can see in the screenshot above, there are 5 columns representing time, the expected news and previous, expected and actual data from the announcement.
+As you can see in the screenshot above, there are 5 columns representing time, the expected news, and previous, expected, and actual data from the announcement.
 The table is constantly updated so that the announcements to be made soonest are at the top.

 The first column on the left tells you when the announcement will be made.
 The time is under the GMT+3 timezone, so you should remember to adjust your trades accordingly and convert them into your timezone.
 The next column will tell you what news to expect and the currency it affects.
-In the above example, you can see that there will be a lot of news announcements coming from Japan then later from Canada and Australia.
+In the above example, you can see that there will be a lot of news announcements coming from Japan and then later from Canada and Australia.
 This will let you know which currency pairs to pay attention to.